openshift/enhancements/enhancements/network/multus-services.md

 - Multus Proxy

-The Multus service controller watches all pods' secondary interfaces, services and network attachment definitions and it creates `EndpointSlice` for the service. `EndpointSlice` contains secondary network IP address whidch Multus proxy watches.
+The Multus service controller watches all pods' secondary interfaces, services and network attachment definitions and it creates `EndpointSlice` for the service. `EndpointSlice` contains secondary network IP address which Multus proxy watches.
 Service and EndpointSlice have the label, `service.kubernetes.io/service-proxy-name`, which is defined at [kube-proxy APIs](https://pkg.go.dev/k8s.io/kubernetes/pkg/proxy/apis), to make target service out of Kubernetes management.

 Multus proxy provides forwarding plane for multus-service with iptables at Pod's network namespace.
-It watches Service and EndpointSlice with 'service.kubernetes.io/service-proxy-name: multus-proxy' and creates changes destination to the service pods from Service VIP.
+It watches Service and EndpointSlice with 'service.kubernetes.io/service-proxy-name: multus-proxy' and it create iptables rules to change the packet's destination to the service pods from Service VIP.
 It does not provide NAT (ip masquerade) for now because multus network is mainly for 'secondary network' and it assumes default route to primary Kubernetes cluster network.

 #### Create Service

 1. Service is created

 User creates Kubernetes service object.
-At that time, user needs to add following annotation/label:
+At that time, user needs to add the following annotation/label:

 - `label: service.kubernetes.io/service-proxy-name` (well-known label, defined in kubernetes)